nusCS2113-AY1920S1/PersonalAssistant-Duke/docs/UserGuide.md

-### 3.4 List all Dishes: `list`
+#### 3.2.3 Listing all Dishes: `list`

-user needs to enter `d` in main menu first.

-user needs to enter the command below:
+The user needs to enter the command below:

-Format:`list`
+Format: `list`

-if there are no dishes in list, output message:
+If there are no dishes in list, the program will output the following message:

 ```
         OOPS!!!
 No Dishes yet!.